inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Architecture Vision (Phase A)

 Chiamin Metals is a leading world-wide manufacturer for continuous casting and bottom pouring powders.
 In addition to mould powders, the company also produces cored wire for secondary metallurgy.
 Chiamin Metals offers a variety of products and uses a paper-based catalog to sponsor them.
 A new CIO has joint the enterprise and has set up a team of Enterprise Architects following the TOGAF 9 practice.

 The main challenge is now to offer to Chiamin Metals customers a centralized and reliable entry point for their request via the implementation of a global online portal.
 This will allow the management of new marketing activities and will enable the new Chiamin Metals' ecommerce service.

-Refer to the scenario above
-You are the Chief Architect and the CIO asked you to present an Architecture Vision to address the above business problem.
+You are the Chief Architect and the CIO asked you to present an **Architecture Vision** to address the above business problem.
 Identify the best answer accordingly to the TOGAF 9

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |